Quick, Easy, Healthy and Affordable Breakfast Options for Busy Women.

 Note: When you’re choosing your sunflower seed or other nut or seed butter, be sure that it doesn’t include added sugar.
 It doesn’t belong in there and tastes great without it.
 Also be careful if you decide to add dried fruit.
 It can be full of added sugar.

 You simply can’t go wrong with a green smoothie for breakfast, and this one from Smoothie Shred is a particularly fantastic way to start the day.
 Packed with kale, spinach, chard, some fruit and flaxseeds, this big green powerhouse does it all.
-If you’re used to smoothies with almond milk, this one is going to be more of a juice consistency because it uses water instead.
+If you’re used to smoothies with almond milk, this one is more of a juice consistency because it uses water instead.
 I like that because I think it gives it a much lighter taste.
 Be sure that you have a good cup with a lid to be able to take your smoothies with you, and you’re all set.

-Note: This and all of the other smoothie recipes on Smoothie Shred were developed by celebrity trainer Thomas Tadlock, M.S..
+Note: This and all of the other smoothie recipes on Smoothie Shred were developed by trainer Thomas Tadlock, M.S..
 I interviewed his wife Dr. Brooke Goldner as part of my post on Exploring a Plant-Based Diet and Healing Power of Food: A Doctor’s Journey from Disease to Health.

 Note: I substituted vegan cheese for real cheese for my son who can’t have dairy.
 I also used muffin cups to line the muffin tin instead of using spray.

 Bottom line for on-the-go breakfast ideas

 There’s no reason for breakfast to be a meal that you skip simply because you don’t have time for it.
 I realize that not everyone needs a morning meal, but if you do, don’t risk putting yourself in the position of being at the beck and call of the vending machine.
 You can do so much better than that, and these healthy breakfast options show you how.

 If you try any of these or have more ideas to share, please let us all know in the comments section below.